dobairoland/ZyEHW/README.md

 ZyEHW is the result of our ongoing research and intends to demonstrate our scientific results.
-Some of these results were already published (you can find a list related publications in this file).
+Some of these results were already published (you can find a list of related publications in this file).
 More papers will follow soon.
 ZyEHW does not contain the descriptions of our developed methods.
 Please read our papers if you want to find out more about our methods.

 Currently, ZyEHW is able to evolve *image filters* only.
 Our intention is to include more case studies in the near future.

-# Who can benefit from ZyEHW?
+### Who can benefit from ZyEHW?

 1. If you are interested in *image filtering* then you can create a complete hardware system for evolving image filters.
 Image filters are evolved based on